iced-rs/iced_aw/src/widget/menu/README.md

 ![iced_aw_menu_doc_2](images/iced_aw_menu_doc_2.png)

-# Limitations
+# Caveats

-This might change in the future, but at the moment, due to changes from iced 0.14,
-`Widget::update` has to be called on items that aren't in focus
-(otherwise their appearance won't be updated properly), but the messages they produce won't be sent to the shell.
+### Focus

-The actual implementation is a bit involved, but roughly speaking, a menu, and subsequently all of its items, is "in focus" , when the cursor is within its safe bounds.
+Roughly speaking, a menu, and subsequently all of its items, is "in focus" , when the cursor is within its safe bounds.
 When the cursor is hovering over an item that opens a child menu,